 ANILCA also provided for the use of motorized vehicles and construction of cabins, fisheries, aquaculture facilities, and other structures in these wilderness areas, in recognition of the unique conditions in Alaska.
-ANILCA extends special provisions for access to private lands within the park using motorized or mechanical means on trails, roads, or airstrips that would otherwise be prohibited.
+ANILCA provides for adequate and feasible access to private land.
+Depending on the access requirement of the land owner, motorized or mechanical means may be authorized on trails, roads, or airstrips where use would otherwise be prohibited.